apple/swift-numerics/Sources/ComplexModule/Documentation.docc/Magnitude.md

 - Even when special care is used, the Euclidean and taxicab norms are not necessarily representable.
 Both can be infinite even for finite numbers.

   ```swift
   let big = Double.greatestFiniteMagnitude
   let z = Complex(big, big)
   ```

   The taxicab norm of `z` would be `big + big`, which overflows; the Euclidean norm would be `sqrt(2) * big`, which also overflows.

-  But the maximum norm is always equal to the magnitude of either `real` or `imaginary`, so it is necessarily representable if `z` is finite.
+  But the maximum norm is always equal to the magnitude of either `real` or `imaginary`, so it is necessarily representable.
 - The ∞-norm is the choice of established computational libraries, like BLAS and LAPACK.